Skip to content

 sbsh terminal --name my-terminal

 The terminal runs independently.
-A supervisor is not running initially - it will be launched when you attach via sb attach.
+A client is not running initially - it will be launched when you attach via sb attach.

 Attaching to a Running Terminal